 If you live in the Lone Star state, then you probably love the fact that there are no state income taxes.
-Property taxes, however, are a different story altogether.
+El Paso property taxes, however, are a different story altogether.

 Your property tax bill can be high depending on the type of property you have, and the penalties for not paying it can be downright scary (up to 43% in the first year alone!).
 The expensive interest and penalties can cause people to get dug into a deep debt hole they struggle to get out of.
 Worse yet, if these taxes remain unpaid, you can be sued by the tax assessor.
 Ultimately, the tax assessor can foreclose your property.

 Instead of going into a panic, don’t worry.
 You can easily get a property tax loan from American Finance & Investment Co., Inc (AFIC).
 A property tax loan from AFIC will pay all of your outstanding obligations due to property taxes, penalties, interest, and even any court costs to ensure that you are completely up to date on your taxes.

 Most of our property tax loan applicants are approved, even if they don’t have a perfect credit history.
 We will also create a repayment strategy that fits within your budget, and we do not require a down payment.
 When you partner with AFIC, you will pay off your property taxes at a schedule that works for you.

 AFIC has helped thousands of customers in El Paso with their property taxes.
 With over 100 years of combined family experience, we know how to efficiently bring you up to date with your property taxes.

 We have deep roots in the community.
 The management team has taken great pride in volunteering both time and resources to the greater El Paso community by serving in a leadership capacity in numerous philanthropic and local religious institutions.
 Honoring both AFIC’s success and community involvement, The University of Texas at El Paso awarded AFIC the prestigious Family Business of the Year award in 1999.